We live in a world of emerging technologies where a variety of technological trends can impact workplaces.

 4. Chatbots for customer service

 Getting customer service right is an essential component for many businesses.
 Most potential prospects have negative experiences even with the best of companies when dealing with never-ending website menus or frustrating waiting times on calls.

 Chatbots have solved this issue by delivering an unmatched user experience.
 The current breed of Chatbots relieves companies of the need to frequently answer countless queries, thereby freeing up employees to be more productive with other tasks.
 Chatbots can accomplish many things: provide instant assistance and exceptional tech support, make reservations, and close asuccessful sales call as well.

 Nowadays, companies are no longer dependent on internal sources for marketing, copywriting, IT, graphic design, and more.
 They know how to make good use of outsourcing to handle tasks that in-house employees aren’t equipped or trained to handle.

-Thanks to websites like Upwork, it’s easier than ever to hire freelance and/or contract work for one-off projects or ongoing work.
+Thanks to websites like Upwork and Airtasker, it’s easier than ever to hire freelance and/or contract work for one-off projects or ongoing work.
 This is one of the newest technological trends to emerge, and it’s one that businesses are taking advantage of.
 By outsourcing to specialists, your employees are able to devote their time and energy to other tasks that can help drive higher productivity and increase your bottom line.